padogrid/geode-1-cluster-app-ln-ny-perf_test_wan/README.md

 # Switch to the wan group
 switch_group wan

-# Start all clusters beloning to the current group
+# Start all clusters belonging to the current group
 start_group
 ```